apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump heads to convention as authorities investigate motive, security in assassination attempt**
+**Abbott reprimands CenterPoint and calls for an investigation into the utility’s response to Beryl blackouts**

-You can read more about it [here](https://apnews.com/article/trump-rally-assassination-attempt-db24c5bfbbe7d09fa2437c3c836bb434).
+You can read more about it [here](https://www.texastribune.org/2024/07/14/abbott-centerpoint-energy-hurricane-beryl/).

 ## Requirements
 - Python 3.8